When To See An Audiologist About Tinnitus

 • When the sound is affecting your quality of life

-• When the sound starts suddenly or changes in volume or duration
+• When the low or high pitched ringing starts suddenly or changes in volume or duration

 • When the sound is accompanied with hearing loss or dizziness